Omaha Beach

 Opposing the landings was the German 352nd Infantry Division.
 Of its 12,020 men, 6,800 were experienced combat troops, detailed to defend a 53 km front.
 The German strategy was based on defeating any seaborne assault at the water line, and the defenses were mainly deployed in strongpoints along the coast.

 The Allied plan called for initial assault waves of tanks, infantry, and combat engineer forces to reduce the coastal defenses, allowing larger ships to land in follow-up waves.
 But very little went as planned.
 Difficulties in navigation caused most of the landing craft to miss their targets throughout the day.
 The defenses were unexpectedly strong, and inflicted substantial casualties on landing U.S. troops.
 Under intense fire, the engineers struggled to clear the beach obstacles; later landings bunched up around the few channels that were cleared.
 Weakened by the casualties taken just in landing, the surviving assault troops could not clear the exits off the beach.
 This caused further problems and consequent delays for later landings.
 Small penetrations were eventually achieved by groups of survivors making improvised assaults, scaling the bluffs between the most well-defended points.
-By the end of the day, two small isolated footholds had been won, which were subsequently exploited against weaker defenses further inland, achieving the original D-Day objectives over the following days.
+By the end of the day, two small isolated footholds had been won by the American forces, which were subsequently exploited against weaker defenses further inland, achieving the original D-Day objectives over the following days.
+American forces suffered 2,400 casualties at Omaha on June 6, but by the end of the day they had landed 34,000 troops.
+The German 352nd Division lost 20 percent of its strength, with 1,200 casualties, but it had no reserves coming to continue the fight.